-- Households earning under $25,000/yr prefer to use cash to pay bills over any other form of payment.
+- Households earning under $25,000/year prefer to use cash to pay bills over any other form of payment.

 Smartphone Integration, NFC, and ATMs

-You’ve misplaced your bank card and need cash quick – however, what once was a major inconvenience now has a simple solution.
-Some banks now have an easy solution for you: accessing their ATM with your phone.
+You’ve misplaced your bank card and need cash quick.
+However, what once was a major inconvenience now has a simple solution – accessing your bank ATM with your phone.
 The new feature enables those missing a bank card to access their bank account using their smartphone.
 The bank app will give them an access code, available for 30 minutes, to be entered into the ATM.
 Once entered, they’ll be able to withdraw cash, as they normally would.
-This feature is only available on bank-owned ATMs, like Bank of America, Wells Fargo, and CitiBank.
+This feature is only available on bank-owned ATMs, like Bank of America, Wells Fargo, and Citibank.

 In fact, a lot of new ATM features are tied to smartphones.
 Customers are able to withdraw cash using the Apple Pay and Android Pay apps.
-Citibank is taking it to a new level, experimenting with a new iris scanner in their ATMs, similar to FaceID on the new iPhone X.
+Additionally, Citibank is taking available technology to a new level, experimenting with a new iris scanner in their ATMs, similar to FaceID on the new iPhone X.

 If you’ve been to a Starbucks drive-thru recently, you may have noticed a friendly face staring right back at you, ready to take your order.
 Bank of America is releasing a similar feature for their ATMs.
 Teller Assist will allow video conferencing with an actual teller during extended business hours, allowing you to withdraw exact change, request a loan, or cash checks, right from the ATM.

-More than ever, ATMs are making forging the way for the future of mobile banking.
-The technology is constantly improving and changing, adding smartphone-compatibility and cameras to add the human experience.
-Plus, EMV technology is making ATM withdrawals safer and will continue to with more compliant ATMs.
+Now more than ever, ATMs are forging the way for the future of mobile banking.
+The technology is constantly improving and changing, adding smartphone compatibility and cameras to add the human experience.
+Plus, EMV technology is making ATM withdrawals safer and will continue to do so with the growing number of more compliant ATMs.

-The future for ATMs might be coming very soon, be on the lookout!
-In the meantime, consider checking out our models of ATMs, where you can purchase, lease, and rent.
-Make sure you ask us about our Free ATM Placement Program!
+The future of ATMs is here!
+Consider checking out our models of ATMs, where you can purchase, lease, and rent the model that closest fits your needs.
+And make sure you ask us about our Free ATM Placement Program!